Carrara (singer)

 Alberto Carrara (born 1958), best known as Carrara and King Carrara, is an Italian singer, composer, arranger, music producer, and disc jockey.
-He sold over three million records.
-In the 1990s he started an activity of music producer with the label "Disco Magic".
+He has sold over three million records.
+In the 1990s he became a music producer with the label "Disco Magic".

 Career

-Born in Bergamo, Carrara started his career as disc jockey at 15.
+Born in Bergamo, Carrara started his career as a disc jockey at 15.
 A self-taught musician, in 1983 he obtained his first success, "Disco King".
 One year later, he got his main success, "Shine on dance", which won the 1984 Festivalbar.